 I generate financial statements that accurately measure and track the impact of our business initiatives.

-I also handle end-to-end implementation of the company’s financial infrastructure and accounting policy.
+I handle end-to-end implementation of the company’s financial infrastructure and accounting policy.

-Now with that in mind, let’s drill down to each one a little further:
+Now with that in mind, let’s drill down each responsibility a little further:

 Put simply, you’ll be responsible for putting together and owning company-wide financial statements.
 If it sounds like a lot of responsibility, it is!
 But let’s break this down to the micro tasks:

-- You’ll have frequent meetings with your business leaders to review cash and accrued expenses
+- Attending meetings with your business leaders to review cash and accrued expenses

-- You’ll be the one preparing the various monthly general ledger entries; including account reconciliations
+- Preparing the various monthly general ledger entries, including account reconciliations

-implementation of the company’s financial infrastructure and accounting policy
+2. Implement the company’s financial infrastructure and accounting policy.

-At startups, financial systems and policies are a mess.
-Both of which are a product of moving fast and an intense focus on product.
-That’s ok, that’s why they hire strong staff accountants who know the lingo and can put it all together:
+Staff Accountants working at startups are most likely to have a say in financial infrastructure.
+At startups, financial systems and policies are usually a mess.
+You can blame that on a young company’s tendency to move fast and mainly focus on product.
+That’s ok; this is why startups hire strong Staff Accountants who know the lingo and can put it all together.

-- You’ll work with your engineering team to ensure that you are able to accurately record revenue and expenses
+- Working with the engineering team to ensure that you are able to accurately record revenue and expenses

-- Determine which financial ERP suits your company best - NetSuite, SAP, Quickbooks, etc
+- Determining which financial ERP suits your company best – NetSuite, SAP, Quickbooks, etc

-The highest performing staff accountants do to set themselves apart by making sure the financial statements accurately reflect new business initiatives.
+- The highest performing Staff Accountants set themselves apart by making sure the financial statements accurately reflect new business initiatives.